turingschool/curriculum/source/projects/jungle_beat.markdown

 ### Internal Structure

 You must use a Linked List to store your beats.
 Each node should contain only a single "word"/beat.
-You'll want to implement each of the following features for your list:
+You'll want to implement at least each of the following features for your list:

 * `append` an element to the end of the list
 * `prepend` an element at the beginning of the list